StuTheSoSo/ACF/README.md

 -Role based access controls (back end)/Secure API Endpoints: Sensitive methods are decorated at "[Authorize]" to allow only requests with the correct Bearer token, and when appropriate, are further specified (for example: "[Authorize(Roles = "Admin, Officer")]") to restrict access by role(s).

+-Audit Logs: All interesting methods (which are only a few at this point) include logging on success and failure.
+The logging is done in a database table called "AuditLogs" asynchronously.

 -Ability to add Cases and Clients: Applicable only to Admin and Officers, so Auditors are resticted from this functionality.